addania/coding/src/pages/Hooks.md

 > Description

 Hooks allow function components to have states.
 It eliminates completely usage of classes.
 It is recommended to use function components with hooks rather than classes with state.
-Class componenets might be deeprecated in future.
-Advantagee of hooks is that we can createe our own hooks and logic behind them.
+Class componnets might be deprecated in future.
+Advantage of hooks is that we can create our own hooks and logic behind them.

 >Examples of hooks:

-useState - allows function component to have state
+**useState** - allows function component to have state

-useEffect - allows function component to use a certain function any time component renders, it is equivalent to lifecycles of class components
+**useEffect** - allows function component to use a certain function any time component renders, it is equivalent to lifecycles of class components

 > Importing